Studentidrettsforbundet/studentidrett-frontend/README.md

 ```
 npm test
 ```
-This will run all tests, as well as generate a coverage report
+This will run all tests, as well as generate a coverage report.

 #### 2.5 Build project
 ```